cschreib/vif/doc/sphinx/io-ascii.rst

 .. code-block:: c++

     template<typename ...
 Args>
-    void ascii::read_table(std::string f, uint_t s, Args&& ... args); // [1]
+    void ascii::read_table(std::string f, Args&& ... args); // [1]

     template<typename ...
 Args>
-    void ascii::read_table(std::string f, auto_find_skip_tag t, Args&& ... args); // [2]
+    void ascii::read_table(std::string f, const ascii::input_format& o, Args&& ... args); // [2]

 These functions read the content of the ASCII table whose path is given in ``f``, and stores the data inside the vectors listed in ``args``.
-For [1], the second argument ``s`` gives the number of lines to skip before starting reading data, and which can be used to ignore the "header" of the table.
-If the length of this header is unknown at the time of compilation, one can use function [2] instead and provide a ``ascii::auto_skip(c)`` as second argument, where ``c`` is the leading character of header lines (defaults to ``'#'`` if not provided).

-The vectors that will receive the table data must be listed in ``args``, one after the other.
 Each column of the file will be stored in a separate vector, in the order in which they are provided to the function.
 If there is more columns than vectors, the extra columns are ignored.
 If there is more vectors than columns, the program will stop and report an error.

+Function [1] assumes a number of default options regarding the layout of the table.
+In particular, it assumes the columns are separated by white spaces, and that there may be a header at the beginning of the table (lines starting with the character ``'#'``) that must be skipped before reading the data.
+See below for more detail on how the table data is read.
+Below is an example of such a table.

 **Example:**